Does this help you? Give us a donation on MobilePay 33942 or become a member, so we can keep helping for free

 Signing the contract is not enough, though.
 The police must also believe that you tell the truth about your identity and work actively to return – for instance by contacting your embassy or family to get travel documents.

 If you don't sign it and collaborate actively, you will get a 2 years ban on entry to the Schengen area.
-You will be moved to a deportation camp (Kærshovedgård for single persons, Sjælsmark for families), and you will not receive pocket money.
+You will be moved to a deportation camp (Kærshovedgård for single persons, Sjælsmark for families), where you have a duty to report and to spend every night, and you will not receive pocket money.
 The police might come and take you to prison or deport you without warning.

 Signing the contract is also a requirement if you want to work while you are still in phase 2.
 Again; it is not legally binding so you can do it and maybe stop the cooperation later.